percyfal/slurm/README.md

 This cookiecutter provides a template Snakemake profile for configuring Snakemake to run on the [SLURM Workload Manager](https://slurm.schedmd.com/).
-The profile defines three scripts
+The profile defines the following scripts

 1. `slurm-submit.py` - submits a jobscript to slurm
 2. `slurm-jobscript.sh` - a template jobscript
 3. `slurm-status.py` - checks the status of jobs in slurm
+4. `slurm-sidecar.py` - run a Snakemake cluster sidecar for caching queries to Slurm's controller/database daemons

 and a configuration file `config.yaml` that defines default values for snakemake command line arguments.
 The default `config.yaml` file is